gravitational/teleport/rfd/0096-helm-chart-revamp.md

 change for them, but by the nature of the auth/proxy split it is not possible to be backward compatible with `custom` mode.

-In order to mitigate the risk of building an invalid configuration, the chart should run pre-install and pre-upgrade hooks validating the configuration.
+In order to mitigate the risk of building an invalid confifguration, the chart should run pre-install and pre-upgrade hooks validating the configuration.

 #### Backward compatibility